jonesna213/IndividualProject/Journal.md

 cognito im going to have it go to a recaptcha page before it goes to auth then if they pass the recaptcha it will then go to auth and continue signing in.
 I am going to look into this a little more to see if there's an easier/nicer way to do this because I feel like this might cause some problems with cognito.

+### Week 11

+This was another not so productive week...

+11/11/2022 - 4 hours

+Tasks Completed:
+ * Made a bit of progress on the OReilly web scraping
+ * Did research on recaptcha with cognito and didn't find anything that would help...
+Might have to find a different api.